PSP-Archive/PSP-Archive.github.io/_posts/2022-04-20-PC_Engine_CD_games.md

 Let's return to the `PCE_py_tool\decrypted\files` folder.
 Delete all of the original `.hcd`, `.at3` and `.bin` files.
 Replace them with the corresponding files we just created for the new game: the `.bin` from step 4, `.hcd` from step 3 and `.at3` from step 2.

 Run the `encrypt.py` script (again, with Python 2.7).
-Just like unpacking, the packing process will take a while as well.
+Just like unpacking, the packing process is going to take a while.

 ![Screenshot](https://github.com/PSP-Archive/PSP-Archive.github.io/raw/gh-pages/assets/img/random/pce_inj_step_5-1.webp)